spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/15-create-vm-dashboard-profile.md

 * Outbound internet connectivity for port 443 is allowed so that you and your applications can connect with the Spectro Cloud reverse proxy.

 * Users or groups must be mapped to a Virtual Machine RBAC role.
-You can create a custom role through a manifest and use Palette's roleBinding feature to associate the users or groups with the role.
+You can create a custom role through a manifest and use Palette's RoleBinding feature to associate the users or groups with the role.
 Refer to the Create a Role Binding guide to learn more.

 # Enablement